UDST/urbansim/docs/gettingstarted.rst

 A Note on Pandas Indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-One very import note about Pandas - the real genius of the abstraction is that all records in a table are viewed as key-value pairs.
+One very important note about Pandas - the real genius of the abstraction is that all records in a table are viewed as key-value pairs.
 Every table has an `index <http://pandas.pydata.org/pandas-docs/stable/indexing.html>`_ or a `multi-index <http://pandas.pydata.org/pandas-docs/stable/indexing.html#hierarchical-indexing-multiindex>`_ which is used to `align <http://pandas.pydata.org/pandas-docs/stable/basics.html#aligning-objects-with-each-other-with-align>`_ the table on the key for that table.

 This is similar to having a `primary key <http://en.wikipedia.org/wiki/Unique_key>`_ in a database except that now you can do mathematical operations with columns.
 For instance, you can now take a column from one table and a column from another table and add or multiply them and the operation will automatically align on the key (i.e. it will add elements with the same index value).